edgeimpulse/aws_workshop/7_Running/Running.md

 		http://1.1.1.1:4912

-You should now see both the imput (video either from file or from your edge devices attached camera) as well as inference results and inference times:
+You should now see both the imput (video either from file or from your edge devices attached camera) as well as inference results and inference times.
+There are two output scenarios depending on whether your edge device has a camera or does not have a camera... read below!

 ### Option 1: Edge devices with cameras